Yuva-fab/fabzero/readme.md

 On 18th March 2019.
 This Pre-Academy training program is lanuched by Shri.Omkar Rai, DG, STPI.<br>

-My mentors are Mr.Francisco and Mr.Shibu.<br>
+My mentors are Mr.Francisco and Mr.Sibu.<br>

 Mr.Franchie has brifed about the equipmentnts.<br>